Utah Department of Workforce Services - Permanent Community Impact Fund Board

 The list will contain a short term (one year) and a medium term (five year) component.
 A succinct one year list shall be submitted to the CIB Staff and applications for funding shall be on the one year list.

 The list should contain the following items: jurisdiction, summary description, project time frame, anticipated time of submission to CIB, projected overall cost of project, anticipated funding sources.

 Capital Project Applications shall be submitted by the public postsecondary institution in its own name as a state agency.
 These applications will be identified on the capital improvement list submitted by HCD.

 Public Service Project Applications will be submitted by an impacted county.
 These applications will be identified on the local capital improvement list submitted by that county.

-Total participation in any given project will generally be limited to a maximum of $5,000,000, regardless of grant/loan mix.
+The current guideline for CIB participation in any given project is generally limited to a maximum of $5,000,000, regardless of grant/loan mix.

-Indian Tribes, individuals, corporations, associations, private nonprofit organizations are not eligible for financing from the CIB.
+Indian Tribes, individuals, corporations, associations, private and nonprofit organizations are not eligible for financing from the CIB.

 Applicants are advised that public service project or program requests relating to public postsecondary institutions require a twenty percent (20%) cash contribution by the applicant.

 Note: Applications for municipal planning are also reviewed by the Permanent Community Impact Fund Board’s Rural Planning Group.
 Contact Rural Planning staff prior to applying for planning..